Applicant

 After a job is printed, the next stage includes one or many steps depending on the end product: cutting/trimming, folding, laminating, scoring, perforating, stitching, and binding.
 The last step in the bindery stage includes packaging for delivery.

-Most jobs are shipped to our clients directly or delivered to a specialized facility called a mail-house or “letter-shop” when materials are to be mailed on behalf of the client.
+Most jobs are shipped to our clients directly or delivered to a specialised facility called a mail-house or “letter-shop” when materials are to be mailed on behalf of the client.
 In this stage, the addresses are computer-imprinted from the customer’s mailing list database onto the printed piece, then sorted and prepared for delivery to the post office.

 As you can see, the print production process is very detailed and requires a certain level of experience and expertise.
 Most importantly, at BluePrints, we monitor the jobs in person, from start to finish, to ensure that the highest standards are met, your brand is represented through quality materials, and that you always receive the utmost value for your investment.